Spotlight on Electrolux and Ageas: Preparing for and maintaining impactful learning programs

 Electrolux conducted interviews with employees to ensure the company's learning and development strategy would meet their needs.
 In doing so, the company was able to connect learning content with the right audience.

-Electrolux believes using familiar, consistent branding helps make learning more memorable to create a long-term impact on its employees' behaviours.
+Electrolux believes using familiar, consistent branding helps make learning more memorable to create a long-term impact on its employees' behaviors.

 4. Track performance for key insights